-b Site Location:
+Site Location:

 Located in the city of Trenton, Michigan, the former McLouth Steel Corp property consists of approximately 273 acres of land including the former facility structures, process waste and debris associated with steel manufacturing.
 The former facility sits along the western bank of the Trenton Channel of the Detroit River and is bordered to the North by the Monguagon Creek.
-The site being proposed for NPL addition consists of the Southern portion of the former McLouth Steel facility which is now subject to a Prospective Purchaser Agreement (PPA).
-The EPA intends to defer the Northern portion of the McLouth Steel site to the state Resource Conservation and Recovery Act (RCRA) program under which the Michigan Department of Environmental Quality (MDEQ) will pursue a corrective action order and a Comprehensive Environmental Response, Compensation and Liability Act (CERCLA)-equivalent cleanup.
+The site being proposed for NPL addition consists of the Southern portion of the former McLouth Steel facility which is now subject to an Administrative Settlement Agreement and Covenant Not to Sue.
+The EPA deferred the Northern portion of the McLouth Steel site to the state Resource Conservation and Recovery Act (RCRA) program under which the Michigan Department of Environmental Quality (MDEQ) has entered into a Corrective Action Consent Order for a Comprehensive Environmental Response, Compensation and Liability Act (CERCLA)-equivalent cleanup.